Home

 Portfolio assessment, consisting of:

-• group projects and presentations
+• Group projects

-• preparing for and participating in discussion groups
+• Participating in discussion groups

-• outreach (including presentations of group projects to local communities)
+• Presentation of group projects

-• individual project reports following the field cruise
+• Individual project reports following the field cruise

 Grading Scale